-Sammy Davis Jr was born in Harlem in 1925 to Elvira Sanchez, a Puerto Rican dancer, and Sammy Davis Snr, a black vaudeville entertainer.
+Sammy Davis Jr was born in Harlem in 1925 to Elvera Sanchez, a Puerto Rican dancer, and Sammy Davis Snr, a black vaudeville entertainer.

-Elvira’s mother was a light-skinned, Manhattan-born Cuban whose miedro al negro (fear of blacks) encouraged Elvira to abandon her son.
+Elvera’s mother was a light-skinned, Manhattan-born Cuban whose miedo al negro (fear of blacks) encouraged Elvera to abandon her son.

 Raised by his paternal grandmother for his first three years until his father took him on tour, Sammy Jr was raised by two men – his father and his ‘uncle’ Will Mastin who led his father’s dance troupe.